 I come across too many who are waiting for someone to invest in them.
 Waiting for their company to write the check to the conference or to pay for organizational membership.
 Waiting doesn’t work.
 It’s up to us to go out and create the life we want.
 The sad thing is that most won’t create it.
 Fear stops us in our tracks.
 Fear of looking like an impostor.
 Fear of not being good enough.
 Fear of not doing it perfectly.
 Fear of the responsibility of needing to apply what we learn.
 Even fear of success.
 But on the other side of the fear is where all the good stuff is – whatever that might be for you.

 I’m reminded of a quote I heard on a podcast.
 I wish I could remember who said it, but I keep it in my quote journal and refer to it whenever I’m hitting a wall:

 “There is nothing more inspiring, empowering, and invigorating than taking complete responsibility for all aspects of your life.”

-Want more tips for lifelong learning and professional development?
-Download my free Leadership Lessons ebook.
+Want more tips for lifelong learning and sales professional development?
+Download my Building a Leadership Identity eBook.